 Easts was founded in 1947 under the name Brisbane State High School Old Boys, before going on to become the Eastern District Rugby Union Football Club in 1949.
-Since then the Tigers have won the Hospital Cup on four occasions - 1997, 1999, 2008 and 2013.
+Since then the Tigers have won the Hospital Challenge Cup on four occasions - 1997, 1999, 2008 and 2013.
 In both 1984 and 1999, Easts won the Welsby Cup and Horsley Cup, while they have also claimed the Doughty Shield on five occasions (1987, 2003, 2004, 2005 and 2009).
 Following their 2008 Premiership success, Easts went on to become Australian Club Champions by defeating Sydney University.

-In their history 10 players have received Premier Rugby player of the year honours, their most recent being Matt Brandon, claiming his second title in 2012 having previously been named in 2007.
+In their history, 10 players have received Premier Rugby ‘Player of the Year’ honours, their most recent being Matt Brandon, claiming his second title in 2012 having previously been named in 2007.

-In 2016 Easts were well represented in the Buildcorp National Rugby Championship with ten players taking part.
+Easts are currently represented in the Queensland Reds by Izack Rodda, Liam Wright and Jack Hardy.
+In 2018, Easts were well represented in the National Rugby Championship with nine players taking part.

 GPS Old Boys Rugby Club is the oldest surviving Rugby club in Queensland and one of the oldest in Australian Rugby.
 Formed in 1887 as the Past Grammar School Football Club, the club changed its name to the BGS Old Boys’ RUC when Rugby was reintroduced in Queensland in 1928 following WWI.
 That lasted until 1931 when the name was officially changed to GPS Old Boys RUC.

 Since Southern Districts Rugby Union Football Club was established in 1948 from an amalgamation with the Y.M.C.A Club.
 The Magpies have won 11 of the 17 Premier Rugby grand finals they have contested.
 Their first premiership came in 1958, but they didn't win another until 1986.
-This began a golden era, with Souths contesting the grand finals in 1986 (won), 1987 (lost), 1988 (lost), 1989 (lost), 1991 (won), 1992 (won), 1993 (won), 1994 (won), 1995 (won), 1996 (lost), 1997 (lost), 1998 (won), 2000 (won), 2009 (lost) and 2015 (won).
+This began a golden era, with Souths contesting grand finals in 1986 (won), 1987 (lost), 1988 (lost), 1989 (lost), 1991 (won), 1992 (won), 1993 (won), 1994 (won), 1995 (won), 1996 (lost), 1997 (lost), 1998 (won), 2000 (won), 2009 (lost), 2015 (won), 2016 (lost), and 2017 (lost).

 During this period the Magpies claimed the Welsby Cup on six occasions, the Doughty Shield seven times and The Caxton Cup once.
 They were also crowned Australian Club Champions in 1987.